 Series and Series Switch Models:

 Native IBIS did not define the transition characteristics of digital switch controls.
 Switches were assumed to either be on or off during a simulation and I-V characteristics could be defined for either or both states.
 The [External Model] format allows users to control the state of a switch through the D_switch port.
-As with other digital ports, the use of SPICE, Verilog-A(MS) or VHDL-A(MS) in an [External Model] requires the user to declare D_to_A ports, to convert the D_switch signal to an analog input to the SPICE, Verilog-A(MS) or VHDL-A(MS) model (whether the port’s state may actually change during a simulation is determined by the EDA tool used).
+As with other digital ports, the use of SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) in an [External Model] requires the user to declare D_to_A ports, to convert the D_switch signal to an analog input to the SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) model (whether the port’s state may actually change during a simulation is determined by the EDA tool used).

 Series and Series_switch devices both are described under the [External Model] keyword using the reserved port names A_pos and A_neg.
 Note that the [Series Pin Mapping] keyword must be present and correctly used elsewhere in the file, in order to properly set the logic state of the switch.
 The A_pos port is defined in the first entry of the [Series Pin Mapping] keyword, and the A_neg port is defined in the pin2 entry.
 For series switches, the [Series Switch Groups] keyword is required.